October 27, 2020

 will block the event loop, blocking all async operations, and JavaScript

-has gotten some new rules this release.
-The main one is camelcase
+deno lint has gotten some new rules this release.
+The main one is camelcase:

 In addition to the new rules, we have introduced hints for lint diagnostics.
 These hints will suggest how the lint errors can be fixed.